ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 After rebuilding your project and refreshing the page you will see the inspector:

-{@img assets/img/tutorial-implementing-a-widget-4b.png Screenshot of a the simple box widget's structure displayed by CKEditor 5 Inspector.}
+{@img assets/img/tutorial-implementing-a-widget-4b.png Screenshot of a the simple box widget's structure displayed by CKEditor 5 inspector.}

 You will see the following HTML-like string: